eduvpn/documentation/PROFILE_CONFIG.md

 | `tlsProtection`    | TLS control channel protection.
 Supported values are `tls-crypt`, `tls-auth` and `false`.
 See also [Client Compatibility](#client-compatibility) (replaced `tlsCrypt`) | no | `tls-auth` |
 | `enableCompression` | Enable compression _framing_, but explicitly disable compression (LEGACY) | no | `true` |

+Changing any of the following options _WILL_ prevent OpenVPN clients from connecting without updating the configuration, unless the eduVPN/Let's Connect! applications are used:

+* `twoFactor`: only _enabling_ `twoFactor` will result in the client being unable to connect as the client needs a special configuration flag asking for username and password, when `twoFactor` is disabled, providing them anyway will be ignored by the server;
+* `tlsProtection`: client cannot handle a change here;
+* `enableCompression`: client cannot handle a change here;

+The following options _MAY_ break the client when insuffient care is taken, unless the eduVPN/Let's Connect! applications are used:

+* `hostName`: unless you point the currently used hostName to the new host (using DNS);
+* `listen`: if the IP address changes without updating the DNS
+* `vpnProtoPorts`: if you change to ports not currently used by the client(s);
+* `exposedVpnProtoPorts`: if you change to ports not currently used by the client(s);

 ### OpenVPN Processes

 You can configure OpenVPN processes using the `listen` and `vpnProtoPorts`